Parametrised noncommutative motives and equivariant cubical descent in algebraic K-theory: Introduction

-Indeed, a more sophisticated version of this was the main step in the proof of the completion theorem for equivariant MU in \cite{greenleesMayMU} where the multiplicative norms were first co--opted in stable homotopy theory.
-The lesson here, as also in \cite{HHR}, is that the norms can be an invaluable tool in the way of constructing classes in equivariant homotopy groups with desirable computational and structural properties.

-Having said that, with fantastic structures come serious difficulties.
 Unsurprisingly, these structures turn out to be rather tricky to formulate precisely and are yet trickier to construct.
 It was in large part to this end that the theory of \textit{parametrised higher categories} were introduced and studied by Barwick, Dotto, Glasman, Nardin, and Shah in \cite{parametrisedIntroduction,expose1Elements,shahThesis,shahPaperII,nardinShah}.
-In the next part of the introduction, we shall recall the basic philosophy of this setup and explain what we mean by equivariant algebraic K--theory in this language.
+We now recall the basic philosophy of this setup and explain what we mean by equivariant algebraic K--theory in this language.